TLCFEM/suanPan-manual/docs/Basic/Architecture.md

 With this approach, there is no need for object 'proxies', as all objects on all processes are complete, fully functional, homogenous objects.
 They manage all necessary data internally, locally.
 There is also no need to pack/unpack complex data structure, making the implementation extremely simple and maintainable.
+The only message to communicate is the elemental matrices (stiffness, mass, etc.) and the corresponding resistance vector.
+The size is significantly smaller than the previous approach.

 To illustrate, consider the following class definition.
 Based on different `obj_tag`, the `assign_process` method labels each object with a process rank.